zazadovv/ER_Nucleus/README.md

 This Particular Repository Provides Guidelines for Use of Source Code utilized in ShenGelashvili et al., 2024;
 The Repository Includes representative demo file outputs as source for software test.
-The .
-STL source file is too large to upload as demo on Github
+Most .STL source file are too large to upload as demo on Github - yet we managed to provide one, fragmented ER representative.